axeluhl/sailing-analytics/wiki/cook-book.md

 Sometimes different line endings get mixed.
 To display all lin endings for each line of a given file use the following command:

 `perl -p -e 's[\r\n][WIN\n]; s[(?<!WIN)\n][UNIX\n]; s[\r][MAC\n];' <FILE>`

+### Finding Packages for Deployment in Target Platform

+Sometimes you want to add libraries to the target platform but you don't have correctly formatted JAR files.
+In this case you can find some files here: [Eclipse ORBIT](http://download.eclipse.org/tools/orbit/downloads/drops/R20130118183705/)